mcnally/mobit/README.md

 # Mobit

 ## What is it
-An cross platform cli tool build in node to help the git handover when mobbing remotely.
+An cross platform cli tool built in node to help the git handover when mobbing remotely.

 The app listens for changes in config that will determine who is driving or navigating, and the terminal will update when changes are detected.